shred/commons-suncalc/src/doc/docs/examples.md

 ## Twilight

 By default `SunTimes` computes the sunrise and sunset times as we would expect it.
 The sun rises when the upper part of the sun disc just appears on the horizon, and it sets when the upper part just vanishes.
 Because of our atmosphere, the sun is actually deeper on the horizon as it appears to be.
-This effect is called [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction), and is factored into the calculation.
+This effect is called [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction), and it is factored into the calculation.

 There are other [twilights](https://en.wikipedia.org/wiki/Twilight) that may be interesting.
 Photographers are especially interested in the [golden hour](https://en.wikipedia.org/wiki/Golden_hour_(photography)), which gives a warm and soft sunlight.
 In the morning, golden hour starts at sunrise and ends when the sun reaches an angle of 6°.
 In the evening, the golden hour starts when the sun reaches an angle of 6°, and ends at sunset.